musana-engineering/musana.engineering.github.io/_posts/2024-06-09-platform-engineering-on-k8s-part2.markdown

 fig-caption: # Add figcaption (optional)
 tags: [platformengineering, kubernetes]
 ---
-With the groundwork established in **[Part 1](https://musana.engineering/platform-engineering-on-k8s-part1/)**, Part 2 dives deeper into the implementation and integration of the key components that will power our platform's capabilities: Argo Events for event-driven automation, Argo Workflows for CI/CD pipelines, and FastAPI as the frontend API layer.
+With the groundwork established in **[PART 1](https://musana.engineering/platform-engineering-on-k8s-part1/)**, Part 2 dives deeper into the implementation and integration of the key components that will power our platform's capabilities: Argo Events for event-driven automation, Argo Workflows for CI/CD pipelines, and FastAPI as the frontend API layer.

 ## Table of Contents
 - [Event-driven Automation ](#event-driven-automation)